Dmdv/local-environment/README.md

 # Local services provisioning
 Set of manifests to simplify local development using dependent services and databases

+Services can be run in docker context or in K8S minukube environment
+- Docker with docker-compose
+- K8S with helm (or terraform)

 ## Define global aliases (fish shell)